hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 ### EC2 Instance Tags

-This module allows you to specify tags to add to each EC2 instance in the ASG.
-We recommend using these tags with the [retry_join_ec2](https://www.consul.io/docs/agent/options.html?#retry_join_ec2) configuration to allow the EC2 Instances to find each other and automatically form a cluster.
+This module allows you to specify a tag to add to each EC2 instance in the ASG.
+We recommend using this tag with the [retry_join_ec2](https://www.consul.io/docs/agent/options.html?#retry_join_ec2) configuration to allow the EC2 Instances to find each other and automatically form a cluster.